-The course will be delivered in line with the Health and Care Act 2022 and the new NHS CHC National Framework 2022.
+The course will be delivered in line with the Social Services and Wellbeing Act 2014 and the new NHS CHC National Framework 2022.

-- Identify individuals who may have a "primary health need" and understand the importance of engaging the individual and their representatives in the CHC process. - Describe the concept of "primary health need" and apply the concept to case examples to understand when the quality and quantity of care is beyond the scope of the LA's limits to provide. - Understand the ICB's duties and responsibilities to co-ordinate the process from completion of checklist to decision on funding and finalisation of care plan. - Understand and apply the key principles of assessment and decision-making to practice examples in CHC cases. - Integrate the importance of a person centred approach, consent, capacity and best interest decision making into the assessment process for NHS CHC. - Examine the importance of the role of advocacy and recognise the powers and duties of the LPA and Deputy for Health and Welfare in the NHS CHC process. - Examine the Decision Support Tool with a detailed look at the domains with practical examples. - Examine the importance of creating and collating evidence which will contribute to clear reasoned evidence based decisions.
+- Identify individuals who may have a "primary health need" and understand the importance of engaging the individual and their representatives in the CHC process. - Describe the concept of "primary health need" and apply the concept to case examples to understand when the quality and quantity of care is beyond the scope of the LA's provision limitation. - Understand the LHB's duties and responsibilities to co-ordinate the process from completion of checklist to decision on funding and finalisation of care plan. - Understand and apply the key principles of assessment and decision-making to practice examples in CHC cases. - Integrate the importance of a person-centred approach, consent, capacity and best interest decision making into the assessment process for NHS CHC. - Examine the importance of the role of advocacy and recognise the powers and duties of the LPA and Deputy for Health and Welfare in the NHS CHC process. - Examine the Decision Support Tool with a detailed look at the domains with practical examples. - Examine the importance of creating and collating evidence which will contribute to clear, reasoned, evidence-based decisions.